krimple/hacking-with-spring-boot-3.1.0/README.md

-# Sample Spring Boot application
+# Hacking with Spring Boot

-Using JDK 20+ and Maven 3.9.x, the Spring Boot starters.
+Using JDK 20+ and Maven 3.9.x, the Spring Boot starters to show off a few features for a series of articles.

+This project will be added to over time as additional demos are created.

+## Demonstrations

+### Using Spring Shell

+Running the `./run-with-spring-shell.sh` script will launch the Spring Boot application and then begin a Spring Shell session.
+Commands are defined in the `...shellui` package.
+The commands let the user interact with a Redis server.

+### Using JShell with Spring Boot

+Running the `./jshell.sh` script builds the project and then launches JShell, booting the Spring container and exposing it as `context` in the shell itself.
+Any Spring component can then be accessed via `getBean` on the `context` object and called.

 ## API Choices